Nutritionist: job description

 - examining the process of nourishment and the association between diet, disease and health

 - providing health advice and promoting healthy eating

 - educating health professionals and the public about nutrition

 - working as part of a multidisciplinary team/supporting the work of other health care professionals

 - National and local government (health and food departments)

 - Food and animal feed manufacturers and retailers

-A small number of vacancies arise for appropriately qualified/experienced nutritionists to work for emergency relief and development projects overseas – advertisements for such opportunities appear on the RedR UK website.
+A small number of vacancies arise for appropriately qualified and experienced nutritionists to work for emergency relief and development projects overseas – advertisements for such opportunities appear on the RedR UK website.
 Jobs are advertised online, by careers services and recruitment agencies, in newspapers and in specialist publications.
-The Nutrition Society also advertises vacancies on their website.
+The Nutrition Society also advertises vacancies on its website.

 - Teamworking skills

 - Keen interest in the impact of diet on health